-- 9. In all cases where development is proposed in the Green Belt regard must be had to relevant local and national Green Belt planning policies. - 10.
-Where planning permission is required proposals to convert existing garaging into non-parking provision are discouraged unless suitable alternative off-road parking is available. - 11.
-In that part of the neighbourhood area where Kirklees Council is the local planning authority, proposals to develop 'park and walk' or 'park and ride' facilities to access Holmfirth town centre or festivals / events in the valley will be supported provided they comply with other relevant policies and mitigate any detrimental impact on the landscape through appropriate surfacing and screening as necessary.
-Park and ride would not be appropriate in the Peak District National Park part of the Neighbourhood Area as it would harm the valued characteristics of the area. - 12.
-New developments in that part of the neighbourhood area where Kirklees Council is the local planning authority, should provide off-road parking provision in line with Kirklees Local Plan policy LP22 (Parking) and the Council's latest guidance on highway design.
-Parking areas should be designed sensitively and use suitable materials which are sympathetic to the character of the local area (see Heritage and Character Assessment).
-Proposals should also aim to maximise accessibility for all groups through careful and considerate design.
-Development schemes should include provision of electric vehicle charging points wherever practicable. - 13.
+- 8. Where planning permission is required proposals to convert existing garaging into non-parking provision will be discouraged unless suitable alternative off-road parking is available. - 9.
+In that part of the neighbourhood area where Kirklees Council is the local planning authority, proposals to develop 'park and walk' or 'park and ride' facilities where planning permission is required (e.g to access Holmfirth Town Centre) will be supported provided they mitigate any detrimental impact on the landscape through appropriate surfacing and screening as necessary.
+Park and ride would not be appropriate in the Peak District National Park part of the Neighbourhood Area as it would harm the valued characteristics of the area. - 10.
+New developments in that part of the neighbourhood area where Kirklees Council is the local planning authority, should provide offroad parking provision in line with Kirklees Local Plan policy LP22 (Parking) and the Council's latest guidance on highway design.
+In the Peak District National Park parking provision should accord with Peak District Local Plan Part 2 Policies DMT6-8 and associated parking standards. - 11.
+Parking areas should be designed sensitively and use suitable materials which are sympathetic to the character of the local area.
+Proposals should also aim to maximise accessibility for all groups through careful and considerate design. - 12.
 Where communal parking is required for apartment development, it should be conveniently located close to the dwellings it is intended to serve.

-Kirklees Local Plan - Strategies and Policies 2013 - 2031

-Policy LP20 Sustainable travel
+Kirklees Local Plan - Strategies and Policies 2013 - 2031 Policy LP20 Sustainable travel